Economic Activity Overview

 - Police services are provided through a contract with Will County Sheriff's Department.

 - All public works functions, including maintenance of 109

 miles of streets, bridge maintenance, snowplowing, storm water drainage

 maintenance etc., are provided to the citizens of Homer Glen though a contract

 with the Homer Township Highway Department.

-> - Fire and Emergency Services are provided by three separate
+- Fire and Emergency Services are provided by four separate Fire Protection

-> - Water and Sanitary Sewer
+- Water and Sanitary Sewer